 Q. My wife and I separated at the end of September.
 Our 15-year-old son lived with me in October and with his mother the rest of the year.
 We’ll be filing married-filing-separate returns this year.
 Who gets to claim our son as a dependent?

 A. It’s up to you and your wife.
-You might decide that the parent who gets the biggest tax benefit (the one in the higher tax bracket) should claim the exemption.
-If you can’t agree, however, the exemption goes to your wife because your son lived with her for more of the year than he lived with you.
+You might decide that the parent who gets the biggest tax benefit (the one in the higher tax bracket) should claim the child.
+If you can’t agree, however, the dependency claim goes to your wife because your son lived with her for more of the year than he lived with you.

 Q. My boyfriend and I live together with our 3-year-old son.
 Since we’re not married, we can’t file a joint return.
 Which one of us gets to claim our son as a dependent

 A. It’s up to you.
 Since he qualifies as a qualifying child for each of you, either parent may claim the child as a dependent.
-If you can’t decide, the exemption goes to whichever of you reports the higher Adjusted Gross Income on your separate tax return.
+If you can’t decide, the dependency claim goes to whichever of you reports the higher Adjusted Gross Income on your separate tax return.

 Child receives inheritance